 🪰 Fighting parasites

-Insects can cause itching, injuries or transmit disease.
+Insects can cause itching, injuries or transmit diseases.
 Prevention is always better than cure!

 Essentials: